matthias314/OffsetRanges.jl/README.md

 # OffsetRanges.jl

 > [!NOTE]
 > This package is under construction.
-Since it is not registered, it must be installed via
+Since it is not registered, it must be installed with
 > `add https://github.com/matthias314/OffsetRanges.jl` from the Julia package manager, or
 > `add https://github.com/matthias314/OffsetRanges.jl#branch` for a specific branch.